-20 apartments for rent in Bolton Hill, Baltimore, MD
+20 apartments for rent near Bolton Hill, Baltimore, MD

 The Bolton Hill neighborhood, a historic area in midtown Baltimore, Maryland lies approximately one and one-half miles northwest of the Inner Harbor in zip code 21217.
 It is bounded on the south by Dolphin Street, on the west by Eutaw Place, on the north by North Avenue, and on the east by Mount Royal Avenue.